 Generally, Gen-Y, and to a lesser extent Gen-X that preceded them, have postmodern perspectives on life, whereas prior generations are more likely modern thinkers.
 Herein is the rub that causes the above frustrations.

-I recently asked a 21-year young lass if she would soon be graduating from college.
+I recently asked a 21-year woman if she would soon be graduating from college.
 (This was a bad assumption on my part.)
 She hemmed a bit and then admitted that she had just dropped out of cosmetology school—her second post-high educational effort.

 She realized that a career in cosmetology would be a shallow and meaningless pursuit.
 She wants to make a difference in the world by helping those in a third-world country—she leaves in two months.In general, most Millennial's want meaningful work and to make a difference in the world.
 Click To Tweet

 Another acquaintance abandoned her career path as a paralegal and is cranking through grad school—so she can join the Peace Crops—and then aid governments in developing countries.
 Another 20-something friend is wrapping up a yearlong stint in Russia.

 Even though he’s not yet back to the States, he is already planning on a return trip as soon as possible.
 A fourth friend simply desires to travel the world—to help the people she meets.

 I could go on and on about this “younger generation” who are set on making a difference, have forsaken materialism, and seek meaningful work—and it excites me greatly—Gen-Y has the potential to make this world a better place.

 Do you like this post?
 Want to read more?
 Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.